Pali: Manuscripts and inscriptions

 While Pali is generally recognized as an ancient language, no epigraphical or manuscript evidence has survived from the earliest eras.
 The earliest samples of Pali discovered are inscriptions believed to date from 5th to 8th century located in mainland Southeast Asia, specifically central Thailand and lower Myanmar.
 These inscriptions typically consist of short excerpts from the Pali Canon and non-canonical texts, and include several examples of the protective Pratītyasamutpāda gāthā.

+Ooi and Skilling place the Pali inscriptions of Thailand, Cambodia and Burma in the seventh to ninth centuries, and treat them as the only direct witness to the language as it then stood.
+Reading a wheel of the law from Chai Nat, they record spellings that depart from later standard Pali: puvve for pubbe, ariyya for ariya, and paṃñā beside paññā within one text.
+They suggest the inconsistency may point to oral rather than written transmission.
+The geminate -vv- is characteristic of these inscriptions, appearing also in pahātavvaṃ, sacch(i)kātavvaṃ and bhāvetavvaṃ on a wheel from the Phra Pathommachedi and in pavva[jitena] on a pillar from Sap Champa.
+Oskar von Hinüber noted the same usage in Vinaya folios of mainland South Asian provenance assigned to the eighth or ninth century.

 The oldest surviving Pali manuscript was discovered in Nepal dating to the 9th century.
 It is in the form of four palm-leaf folios using a transitional script deriving from the Gupta script to scribe a fragment of the Cullavagga.
 The oldest known manuscripts from Sri Lanka and Southeast Asia date to the 13th–15th century, with few surviving examples.
 Very few manuscripts older than 400 years have survived, and complete manuscripts of the four Nikāyas are only available in examples from the 17th century and later.